AnyLog-co/documentation/data management/image mapping.md

 The streaming data is passed through the following processes:
 * The client subscription receives the published data, and transforms the data according to the policy assigned to the topic.
 * From the client process, the data is pushed to the streaming buffers.
-* From the streaming buffers, the data is transferred to the Blobs Archiver that adds the image to the blobs database.
+* From the streaming buffers, the data is transferred to the Blobs Archiver that adds the image to the blob database.
 * From the Blobs Archiver the data is pushed to the Operator process that inserts the streaming data to the local streaming database.

 These processes are monitored using the following commands: